skalenetwork/documentation/developers/getting-started.md

 Choose a path below to start using SKALE Network.
 If you have your SKALE Chains already set up and you are looking for examples, please see  [Code Samples](/developers/code-samples).

 Want to know more about the SKALE Network and what it does?
-[Read an overview](/developers/overview).
+[Read an overview.](/developers/overview)

 Looking for delegation information?
-[Read about delegating on SKALE](/validators/delegation).
+[Read about delegating on SKALE.](/validators/delegation)

 Looking for validator information?
-[Head over to the validator section](/validators/getting-started).
+[Head over to the validator section.](/validators/getting-started)

+Want to submit an idea or see a roadmap?
+[Click here.](https://skale.network/roadmap)

 <SplitSectionLayout>
 <SplitSectionColumn>